 Hundreds of activists from around the world have already signed our petition including the following:

+UNITED STATES Noam Chomsky, historian, author and social activist.
+Kshama Sawant, Seattle City Councilmember, Socialist Alternative.
 IRELAND Members of Parliament (TDs) representing Solidarity-People Before Profit: Ruth Coppinger TD, Paul Murphy TD, Mick Barry TD, Richard Boyd Barrett TD, Brid Smith TD, Gino Kenny TD.
 BRAZIL CSP-Conlutas national trade union confederation.
+DENMARK Søren Søndergaard, Member of Parliament and spokesperson on foreign affairs, Red-Green Alliance.
 GERMANY Members of Parliament representing DIE LINKE (Left Party): Simone Barrientos, Christine Buchholz, Sylvia Gabelmann, Sabine Leidig and Niema Movassat.
 Sabine Wackernagel, actress.
+Volker Lösch, Theater director.
 Thies Gleiss, Lucy Redler and Franziska Riekewald, members of DIE LINKE National Committee.
 INDONESIA Indonesian People’s United Resistance, political party, (PPRI – Pusat Perjuangan Rakyat Indonesia).
 KOBUMI (Komunitas Buruh Migran) Indonesian migrant workers’ organisation.
 MEXICO Lorenzo Rodríguez, General Secretary, Independent National Democratic Union of Agricultural Day Laborers.
 SOUTH AFRICA Mametlwe Sebei, President, General Industries Workers Union of South Africa (GIWUSA).
-UNITED STATES Kshama Sawant, Seattle City Councilmember, Socialist Alternative.
 FRANCE Stuart Russel, Director of International Association of People’s Lawyers Monitoring Committee on Attacks on Lawyers.
 MALAYSIA Anis Syafiqah Md Yusof, Chairperson, Malaysian Student Fronts Coalition (Kesatuan Mahasiswa Malaysia).
 SPAIN Juan Ignacio Ramos Gómez, Secretary General of Revolutionary Left (Izquierda Revolucionaria).
 Ana García Rubio, Secretary General of the Students’ Union (Sindicato de Estudiantes).
 Coral Latorre, Secretary General in Catalonia of the Students’ Union (Sindicato de Estudiantes).
 PAKISTAN Khubaib Ahmad, National Organiser, Campaign for Restoration of Student Unions in Pakistan.
 Tariq Shahzad, Secretary General of Barabri Party Pakistan (Equality Party).
 Hameed Channa, Secretary, Socialist Movement Sindh.
 SRI LANKA Siritunga Jayasuriya, General Secretary, United Socialist Party.
 CANADA Jean Swanson, veteran anti-poverty campaigner.
 BRITAIN Ian Hodson, National President, Bakers’, Food & Allied Workers Union.
 Helen Davies, National Executive Committee, UNISON.
 Paul Heron, Executive Committee member of Haldane Society of Socialist Lawyers.
 Alec Thraves, Vice President, Swansea Trade Union Council.
 GREECE Nikos Kanellis, Volos City Councillor, Xekinima/CWI.
 HONG KONG League of Social Democrats.
 Socialist Action.
 “Long Hair” Leung Kwok-hung, disqualified former member of Legislative Council for League of Social Democrats.
 Nathan Law Kwun-chung, disqualified former member of Legislative Council for Demosisto and political prisoner.
 Edward Yiu Chung-yim, disqualified former member of Legislative Council.
 Shiu Ka-chun, member of Legislative Council.
 Mung Siu-tat, Chief Executive, Hong Kong Confederation of Trade Unions (HKCTU).
 Tam Leung-ying, Vice-chairperson, Labour Party.
 James Hon Lin-shan, Convenor, League in Defence of Hong Kong Freedom.
 Ng Chi-Fai, Chairman, Hong Kong Chef’s Union.
-SWEDEN Christer Bergström, historian and author.
+SWEDEN Peter Dahlin, former Director of China Action.
 Yonggang Cui, exiled Chinese dissident.
 TURKEY Irem Güven, LGBTI Peace Initiative.